Publish ⚡️

 Values available for project version configuration are:

-: use the latest (stable or unstable) git tag, if it is older than HEAD then use the output of-{distance from last tag}-g{shortened version of HEAD commit hash}-SNAPSHOT
+git:tagorgit: use the latest stable git tag, if it is older than HEAD then try to increment it and add a suffix-SNAPSHOT, if no tag is available then use0.1.0-SNAPSHOTgit:dynver: use the latest (stable or unstable) git tag, if it is older than HEAD then use the output of-{distance from last tag}-g{shortened version of HEAD commit hash}-SNAPSHOT, if no tag is available then use0.1.0-SNAPSHOT

-The difference between stable and unstable tags are, that the latter can contain letters, e.g. v0.1.0-RC1
+The difference between stable and unstable tags are, that the latter can contain letters, e.g. v0.1.0-RC1.

-It is also possible to specify the path to the repository, e.g. git:tag:../my-repo
+It is also possible to specify the path to the repository, e.g. git:tag:../my-repo, git:dynver:../my-repo.

 Repository settings

-command, and might need other settings to work fine
+A repository is required for the publish command, and might need other settings to work fine

 (to pass credentials for example).
 See Repositories for more information.